lucidsoftware/cumulus/modules/cloudfront.md

     * `http-port` - the http port for the custom origin
     * `https-port` the https port for the custom origin
     * `protocol-policy` - the policy to use when serving content from the origin valid values include `"http-only"` and `"match-viewer"`
-* `default-cache-behavior` - a JSON object that defines how items from an origin may be cached in CloudFront when a request matches no other cache behavior.
-It has the following properties:
+* `default-cache-behavior` - a JSON object that defines how items from an origin may be cached in CloudFront when a request matches no other cache behavior. see [Cache Behaviors](#cache-behaviors) for details on how it is configured.
-  * `target-origin-id` - the ID of the origin this cache behavior will apply to e.g. `"www.example.com"`
-  * `forward-query-strings` - a true/false value indicating if query strings will be forwarded to the origin.
-If false, requests to `object1` and `object1?a=b` will serve the same resopnse
-  * `forwarded-cookies` - defines which cookies will be forwarded to the origin.
-Valid values are `"none"`, `"whitelist"` and `"all"`
-  * `forwarded-cookies-whitelist` - if `forwarded-cookies` is `"whitelist"` this array will determine which cookies are forwarded to the origin.
-Otherwise, this can be left empty or omitted
-  * `forward-headers` - an array of header names that are forwarded to the origin e.g. `["Authorization", "Origin"]`
-  * `trusted-signers` - an array of trusted signers that can sign content delivered by cloudfront.
-If omitted or empty, will disable trusted signing for this cache behavior
-  * `viewer-protocol-policy` - the policy to enforce on a viewer for this cache behavior.
-Valid values include `"allow-all"`, `"https-only"`, and `"redirect-to-https"`
-  * `min-ttl` - the minimum TTL (in seconds) a cached item in this behavior will have, regardless of what is specified on the item e.g. `0`
-  * `default-ttl` - the default TTL (in seconds) a cached item in this behavior will have if it is not specified on the item
-  * `max-ttl` - the maximum TTL (in seconds) a cached item in this behavior will have, regardless of what is specified on the item
-  * `smooth-streaming` - a true/false value indicating if smooth streaming is enabled for this behavior
-  * `allowed-methods` - an array defining the HTTP methods that are allowed in this behavior.
-Methods can include `"HEAD"`, `"GET"`, `"POST"`, `"PUT"`, `"OPTIONS"`, `"DELETE"`, and `"PATCH"`
-  * `cached-methods` - a subset of `allowed-methods` defining the HTTP methods that are cached in this behavior
 * `cache-behaviors` - an optional array of JSON objects defining the cache behaviors this distribution has.
 The order these behaviors are defined is the order in which they are checked to see if a requests matches.
-The properties of the JSON object are the same as for `default-cache-behavior` with the addition of one property:
+The properties of the JSON object are discussed in [Cache Behaviors](#cache-behaviors)
-  * `path-pattern` - the pattern the path of the request must have to use this cache behavior e.g. `"*.txt"`.
-Paths that do not match will use the `default-cache-behavior` configuration
 * `comment` - the comment describing your distribution
 * `enabled` - a true/false value indicating if your distribution is enabled

-Here is an example of a distribution with a custom origin and only default cache behavior:
+Here is an example of a distribution with a custom origin:

 {% highlight json %}
 {